 What is a WiFi Router?

-    A WiFi router is a device that lets you share your internet connection wirelessly with devices like computers and smartphones.
+A WiFi router is a device that lets you share your internet connection wirelessly with devices like computers, tablets, smartphones and other devices.
 Your WiFi router is connected directly to your modem and broadcasts your internet connection wirelessly with the speed and range to stream, game and upload with ease across all the devices in your home.
 For an additional monthly charge, we offer Spectrum customers a WiFi router that provides wireless connectivity for your home and includes dedicated 24/7 support.
 Learn more about adding In-home WiFi to your household.

 Typical WiFi Router Setup

 If you subscribe to In-home WiFi and have a Spectrum-provided wireless router, we've got you covered.
 Get In-home WiFi Troubleshooting help.

 If you order In-Home WiFi service, we'll provide you with a standalone router that connects to your cable modem.
 If you use your own personal router, we don't offer technical support for it.
 However, you should know that: